-Inspired by nature, and partially based on the long tradition of botanical illustration, Mora takes passages from the natural world as similes for stages in human life.
+Mora’s work is inspired by nature, and partially based on the long tradition of botanical illustration.
+She takes passages from the natural world as similes for stages in human life.
 She is exploring the concept of transformation from a symbiotic point of view, blending vegetation and humans.
-Mora’s distinctive ‘women’ are created with mixed elements from both worlds; her female torsos have either faces constructed of groupings of birds, or arrangements of flowers for heads resulting in extraordinary surrealistic creatures.
+Her distinctive ‘women’ are created with mixed elements from both worlds; her female torsos have either faces constructed of groupings of birds, or arrangements of flowers for heads resulting in extraordinary surrealistic creatures.